The Complete Guide to Build a Full Blown Multilanguage Website with Nuxt.js

 Build a blog section

 A common task when creating a website is to develop an overview page of collections like news, blog posts or products.
-In our example, we will create a simple blog.
+In our example, we will create a simple blog post.
 In Nuxt.js you can define dynamic routes creating folders with the underscore prepended

 _ and Nuxt will automatically resolve them to Vue.js routes.